 SEO, by definition, sounds pretty simple.
-It’s short for Search Engine Optimization, which basically means optimizing something (in most cases, a webpage) for a search engine.
-Beyond the literal description though is where it gets a little tricky.
+It’s short for Search Engine Optimization, which basically means optimizing something (in most cases, a web page) for a search engine.
+Going beyond the literal description, though, is where it gets a little tricky.
 Ask a couple different marketers what SEO means for them and you’ll get a couple different answers.

 (Seriously, try Googling ‘what is SEO’ and count how many different definitions you get).